SPRING 2025

 RAJASTHAN INDIAN RESTAURANT - MAYENNE

 Visit any number of British towns and all will have one if not more Indian Restaurants.
-In France, you have to search out if a town has one and you are more likely only to find one in larger cities.
+In France, you have to search out if a town has one and you are more likely only to find in larger cities.
 We have discovered three under an hour from us, two in Laval and one in Mayenne only 20 minutes away.
 The restaurants in Laval are satisfactory, though as the French are not great fans of hot spicy food the curries were nice but a bit bland to my taste.
-To celebrate a birthday we discussed where we should go and ended up deciding a curry would be good as we rarely have one here in France.
+To celebrate a friends birthday we discussed where we should go and ended up deciding a curry would be good as we rarely have one here in France.
 So we opted to go to the Rajasthan Restaurant in Mayenne.
 Our waiter was very friendly who offered us a choice to eat in or outside, as a very pleasant evening we chose to eat out on the terrace.
 He soon offered us drinks and their à la Carte menu which has a good selection of Indian starters, Curries and Biriyani's.
 The menu also has a number of set 3 course menus and vegetable curries for those not wanting a meat or fish curry.
 We started with a selection of samosa's, chicken and prawn tikka and Seekh Kebab etc. to share.
 For the main course, two of our friends chose a Biriyani which they said was excellent, I like my curries hot and spicy so I chose a Chicken Vindaloo which I could not fault, in the UK this would be classed as a Madras, as hot and spicy but not 'blow your head off' as can be often found in UK restaurants.
 The variety of Naans were also very good, though the poppadom's are much smaller and not exactly as you find in the UK.
 Other than the quality of food, the attraction of the Rajasthan restaurant to us was that on a balmy evening as we had, you can eat on the terrace overlooking the River Mayenne.
 Though the interior restaurant looked a very pleasant setting also to eat on cooler evenings or in winter.
 Wine can be ordered from the small wine list, but as every Indian meal needs a cold beer, Kingfisher beer is available in bottles plus as I was driving I enjoyed their excellent mango lassi .
 If you fancy an Indian, I can thoroughly recommend this restaurant which is in the centre of town, by the castle and opposite the cinema.

 Rajasthan Restaurant